 Here are some technologies integrated with data capture:

 Optical Character Recognition, or OCR, supplies Data Capture software that removes the need for Manual Data Entry.
-Moreover, the OCR software is an accurate, highly intelligent, and scalable data capture and document processing system.
+Moreover, the OCR automated data entry software is an accurate, highly intelligent, and scalable data capture and document processing system.
 It also converts the information obtained on paper or digital, image-based documents of every form and complexity into business-ready data.

 This adaptable solution may be installed on any desktop or as a client-server program, and businesses may use it throughout a department or a whole company.
 Its intelligent nature enables it to handle a wide range of document processing scenarios and support a wide range of form types, resulting in a system that can meet a wide range of workflows and regulatory requirements.